Walker & Ling: History

 Walker & Ling was established by William Ling and Samuel Walker in Bath in 1892.
 In 1904, Samuel Walker opened a branch of the now successful drapery business in Weston-super-Mare.
 His son Charles Walker ('Charlie') became a partner in 1908 and took over sole ownership in 1925 when his father died.
 The Ling family came out of the partnership in 1936, and Walkers have run the business ever since.

 In 1942, with almost 100 staff in the Weston store, the shop was almost entirely destroyed when a 500lb oil bomb hit and burnt most of the northern end of the High Street.
 The storefront was later redesigned and rebuilt.
 One notable exception to the reconstruction are the back stock rooms which still stand with original brickwork.
 After the war, Charles’ sons Peter and Roger joined the business.
 In 1954, the store celebrated 50 years of trading in Weston.
-The rebuild of the store was completed in 1959.
+The rebuild of the store was completed in 1959, and boosted modern engineering including an electric lift and the Lamson vacuum cash tubes.
 Tony Walker, then four years old, reopened the store.
 Tony joined the family business in 1973, and the four men worked together until Charles Walker died in June 1976, only a few days before his 90th birthday.
 Roger retired in 1989 and Peter retired in 1997.

 Tony Walker then took on the daily running of the business until 2013, when Tony's son Sam joined the business.

 In 2021, the original 1950s mosaic shop front was reinstated as part of the Heritage Action Zone Shop Front Enhancement Scheme in conjunction with Historic England.

+The Lamson vacuum cash tubes, installed in the 1950s, were designed to take cash and receipts quickly and securely up to the offices above, where the transaction was processed, then sent back with change.
+The system worked beautifully for over 70 years, often working for up to 9 hours a day.
+In 2021 the tubes were decommissioned following an ominous ‘clunking’ noise in the motor room.